Cold Laser Therapy Equipment Guide & Overview

 - Wavelength (measured in nanometers [nm])

-- Pulsing, which includes: Pulsed laser (PL), continuous wave (CW) laser and super pulsing technology.
+- Pulsing, which includes: Pulsed laser (PL), continuous wave (CW) laser, Intense Pulsed Lasers (IPL) and Super Pulsed Lasers.

 Some lasers are super pulsed, some pulsing only, some continuous wave only and some combine both pulsed and continuous wave).

 These are the primary variables that determine the quality of laser light (measured in Joules for power and Hz for pulsing frequency) administered to the treatment area.

 A laser’s ability to successfully treat a wide variety of symptoms and conditions is mostly based on power output at an appropriate wavelength, with some added benefit from pulsing with Hz frequencies.